Ensono/CheckyChatbot/README.md

 }
 ```

-As this is a relatively sizable document and requires some explanation.
-The
+As this is a relatively sizable document divided into two parts it requires
-document as a whole is divided into two parts **`httpRequest`** and
+some explanation.
+Split amongst **`httpRequest`** and
 **`expectHttpResponse`** the two compose the HTTP Request constructed and sent
 to the service endpoint and the expectation of the response.